uga-libraries/format-report/documentation/archive_reports_workflow.md

 4. Open standardize_formats.csv in a spreadsheet program and sort alphabetically by Format_Name.

+5. Move new_formats.txt to the Format Analysis folder in Teams for this year.
+It can be deleted at the end of the analysis, but is can be useful during the process to review which formats are new.

 ## Combine Department Data

 In this step, combine format data from all the ARCHive groups into one spreadsheet,